AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit1.md.txt

 <p align="center">---------------------------------------------------------------------------- </p>

 ### 5.3 Documentation with Comments

+- [ ] Understand how to properly comment code.
+- [ ] Implement precondition and postcondition commenting to summarize methods.
+- [ ] Use single-line comments to make code more readable and understand what tasks it performs.
+	- [ ] I will practice industry standard commenting standards in my programs.

 Typing comments within your program is considered a professional practice, and I expect you to comment your code as appropriate throughtout the year.
 When other people read your program, they may not understand the purpose of the variables and/ or methods in your program.
 That's why it's important to document your code with comments.
 A comment is a piece of text that the